 As previously mentioned, RaTG13’s S-domain contains a Leu486 whereas human SARS-CoV-2 contains a bulkier Phe486 that binds to a hydrophobic pocket on the surface of ACE2 formed by specific residues e.g. Phe28 & Leu79.

 As discussed, the largest sequence difference is between the bat and the human receptor-binding site (RBD).
-Compared to the bat RaTG13, the RBD site of SARS-CoV-2 is more closely related (97%) to pangolin-SARS-CoV from Guangzhou (MP789/Guandong/2019), whereas only up to 77% with bat RaTG13.
+Compared to the bat RaTG13, the RBD site of SARS-CoV-2 is more closely related to pangolin-SARS-CoV from Guangzhou (MP789/Guandong/2019).
+It is 97% related, compared to only 77% to bat RaTG13.

 More conserved features include the RNA-dependent RNA polymerase gene which is highly related between SARS-CoV-2 and RaTG13.
 However, due to the RBD site being closer to pangolin SARS-CoV, evidence of a recombination event between bat RaTg13 and pangolin SARS-CoV(MP789/Guandong/2019) seems a likely event in SARS-CoV-2 evolution.